STATS 101G Introduction to Statistics

 "Amazingly well run course.
 Have done many papers over the years (since 1973!!!) and in many faculties – and would say that this is the course that has the best learning systems (I love the CD Rom and the weekly tuts is a good idea) and the best backup systems of any.
 Well done Stats Dept."

-"The Stats dept is super organised in terms of lecture notes and structure, very clear communication on all fronts, and good assistance."
+"The Statistics dept is super organised in terms of lecture notes and structure, very clear communication on all fronts, and good assistance."